jacobh310/food_nlp/README.md

 Other data cleaning operations included:
 -  "...More" was removed from the long reviews
 -  The rating was divided by 10 to make it a out of 5 instead of 50
+-  Data was split into Train/Validation/Test with a 90/5/5 split

 ## Exploratory Data Analysis